 - Do I really need this?
 Will it add value to my life?

 - Can I actually afford it?
 Could I wait and save up for it?
 Will I even use/wear it?

 - Am I only spending to make myself feel happier?
 If so, you might instantly regret it when you look at your bank balance.

 Taking control of your money before it controls you can be the biggest step to take in improving your financial situation and in turn ease your money worries.

 REMEMBER!
 Support is available!
 Whether you need help with budgeting, stress, anxiety or more serious mental health concerns.

 AVOID burying your head in the sand.
 Things will not magically work themselves out.

-ASK for help or advice whether you’re just not sure or you’re in a jam – you can visit Student Support on campus, contact us by email or arrange a telephone appointment.
+ASK for help or advice whether you’re just not sure or you’re in a jam – you can visit Student Wellbeing on campus, contact us by email or arrange a telephone appointment.
 Don’t wait!